ansible/ansible/docsite/rst/developing_modules_python3.rst

 Which version of Python-3.x and which version of Python-2.x are our minimums?
 =============================================================================

-The short answer is Python-3.4 and Python-2.4 but please read on for more information.
+The short answer is Python-3.5 and Python-2.4 but please read on for more information.

-For Python-3 we are currently using Python-3.4 as a minimum.
-However, no long term supported Linux distributions currently ship with Python-3.
-When that occurs, we will probably take that as our minimum Python-3 version rather than Python-3.4.
-Thus far, Python-3 has been adding small changes that make it more compatible with Python-2 in its newer versions (For instance, Python-3.5 added the ability to use percent-formatted byte strings.) so it should be more pleasant to use a newer version of Python-3 if it's available.
-At some point this will change but we'll just have to cross that bridge when we get to it.
+For Python-3 we are currently using Python-3.5 as a minimum on both the controller and the managed nodes.
+This was chosen as it's the version of Python3 in Ubuntu-16.04, the first long-term support (LTS) distribution to ship with Python3 and not Python2.
+Much of our code would still work with Python-3.4 but there are always bugfixes and new features in any new upstream release.
+Taking advantage of this relatively new version allows us not to worry about workarounds for problems and missing features in that older version.

-For Python-2 the default is for modules to run on Python-2.4.
+For Python-2, the default is for the controller to run on Python-2.6 and modules to run on Python-2.4.
 This allows users with older distributions that are stuck on Python-2.4 to manage their machines.
 Modules are allowed to drop support for Python-2.4 when one of their dependent libraries require a higher version of python.
 This is not an invitation to add unnecessary dependent libraries in order to force your module to be usable only with a newer version of Python.
 Instead it is an acknowledgment that some libraries (for instance, boto3 and docker-py) will only function with newer Python.

 .. note:: When will we drop support for Python-2.4?

     The only long term supported distro that we know of with Python-2.4 is RHEL5 (and its rebuilds like CentOS5) which is supported until April of 2017.
+Whatever major release we make in or after April of 2017 (probably 2.4.0) will no longer have support for Python-2.4 on the managed machines.
+    Previous major release series's that we support (2.3.x)  will continue to support Python-2.4 on the managed nodes.

-We will likely end our support for Python-2.4 in modules in an Ansible release around that time.
-We know of no long term supported distributions with Python-2.5 so the new minimum Python-2 version will likely be Python-2.6.
+    We know of no long term supported distributions with Python-2.5 so the new minimum Python-2 version will be Python-2.6.
 This will let us take advantage of the forwards-compat features of Python-2.6 so porting and maintainance of Python-2/Python-3 code will be easier after that.

-.. note:: Ubuntu 16 LTS ships with Python 3.5

-    We have ongoing discussions now about taking Python3-3.5 as our minimum Python3 version.

 Supporting only Python-2 or only Python-3
 =========================================